Navatusein/GTNH-OC-Lua-Documentation/README.md

 It adds autocomplete code and function descriptions of Open Computers components and libraries.

 > [!NOTE]
-> The documentation is written using generative models of artificial intelligence.
+> The documentation is written using generative models of artificial intelligence (ChatGPT).
+So mistakes are not excluded, feel free to write I will correct.

 ![An example of the autocomplete documentation in action in vs code.](docs/example-use.png)